-Now, before I make my conclusion about this nootropic stack, let’s check some other important stuff first.
+Before I conclude about this nootropic stack, let’s check some other important details.

-No, based on our detailed research, we don’t believe Lumonol (Lumultra) is safe.
-It contains under-researched and potentially risky nootropics.
-Until more research is done, we would recommend avoiding Lumultra.
+No, based on my detailed research, I don’t believe Lumonol (Lumultra) is safe.
+It contains underresearched and potentially risky nootropics.
+Until more research is done, I recommend avoiding Lumultra.

 The recommended daily dosage of Lumultra is 2 capsules.

-It’s recommended taking Lumonol pills in the morning with or after your breakfast.
+It’s recommended to take Lumonol pills in the morning with or after your breakfast.

-Due to the risky nootropics that this supplement contains, it’s recommended consulting your doctor before supplementing Lumultra.
+Due to the risky nootropics that this supplement contains, I recommend consulting your Physician before supplementing Lumultra.